List of The Quintessential Quintuplets characters: Main characters

-The second-youngest quintuplet sister who has medium-length hair and a ribbon styled into two vertical "ears".
+The fourth quintuplet sister who has medium-length hair and a ribbon styled into two vertical ears.
 She is always cheerful, friendly, happy, energetic, and exceptionally good at sports, her constantly active personality sometimes annoying others.
-She is by far the worst student of the sister, having frequently received 0% scores on school tests.
+She is by far the worst student of the sister, having frequently received low scores on school tests.
 Her actions usually suggest either a complete absence of thought or unconscious intricate plans far beyond anything the other characters could imagine.
 She is the only one to immediately accept Futaro as their tutor, and becomes his primary confidante in him trying to relate to the rest of the sisters.
 She's supportive and always looking out for other people, especially her sisters and Futaro.
 However, she has a bad habit of putting others' needs above her own.

 Later it is revealed that she is the girl from the photo, the one Futaro met 5 years before the start of the story during a school trip at Kyoto.
 She met him by coincidence, getting him out of a complicated situation and spent the rest of the day together.
 Connecting after enjoying their adventure during the day and developing feelings for each other, both promised to improve their grades to apply to highly profitable jobs and make their respective families have a better lifestyle, specifically Raiha for Futaro and Rena for Yotsuba.
 However, due to her own low self-confidence and identity issues while growing up, as well as Rena's death soon after the Kyoto trip, she slowly started growing distant from her sisters, seeing them getting slightly better grades than her with little effort while she studied hard with a failed results, frustration building on her.
 Yotsuba decides to focus on clubs and develop her athletic abilities, losing her resolve to study entirely and changing her mindset from self-improvement to competition for recognition above her sisters and be recognized as the superior of the sisters.
 That ultimately results in her getting expelled from her previous school, but her sisters refuse to leave her alone and transfer to the new school with her.
 Overwhelmed by their compassion, her selfish mind view is shattered and she vows to prioritize their own happiness and desires over her own.